Wichita State Shockers and the South Dakota State Jackrabbits square off in Wichita, Kansas - WTOP News

 Wichita, Kansas; Saturday, 7 p.m.
 EST

-BOTTOM LINE: The South Dakota State Jackrabbits and the Wichita State Shockers square off in Wichita, Kansas.
+BOTTOM LINE: The South Dakota State Jackrabbits and the Wichita State Shockers square off at Intrust Bank Arena in Wichita, Kansas.

-The Shockers are 7-2 in non-conference play.
-Wichita State scores 79.3 points while outscoring opponents by 9.2 points per game.
+The Shockers have a 7-2 record against non-conference oppponents.
+Wichita State has a 7-2 record against opponents above .500.

-The Jackrabbits have a 4-5 record against non-conference oppponents.
-South Dakota State is fifth in the Summit League with 9.1 offensive rebounds per game led by William Kyle III averaging 2.3.
+The Jackrabbits are 4-5 in non-conference play.
+South Dakota State scores 74.2 points and has outscored opponents by 3.4 points per game.

-Wichita State’s average of 6.4 made 3-pointers per game is 3.0 fewer made shots on average than the 9.4 per game South Dakota State allows.
-South Dakota State has shot at a 46.2% rate from the field this season, 8.0 percentage points higher than the 38.2% shooting opponents of Wichita State have averaged.
+Wichita State averages 79.3 points, 8.5 more per game than the 70.8 South Dakota State gives up.
+South Dakota State averages 74.2 points per game, 4.1 more than the 70.1 Wichita State gives up.

 TOP PERFORMERS: Colby Rogers is shooting 37.5% from beyond the arc with 2.7 made 3-pointers per game for the Shockers, while averaging 16.6 points.
 Xavier Bell is shooting 46.2% and averaging 14.8 points for Wichita State.

-Zeke Mayo is scoring 17.9 points per game and averaging 6.7 rebounds for the Jackrabbits.
+Zeke Mayo is shooting 45.6% and averaging 17.9 points for the Jackrabbits.
 Luke Appel is averaging 12.1 points for South Dakota State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.